 Cumberland Range Walks: Kosciuszko National Park Tracks

-Bit of a hike from car park with two-wheel drive.
-4WD you get closer and walk less.
-The views over Landers Fall Lookout are spectacular overseeing the waterfall.
-Walk a bit further and you will have spectacular view from mountain over Talbingo and Jounama Dam.
-It is one of most spectacular nature views that I have come across in Australia.
+Bit of a hike from the car park with two-wheel drive.
+With 4WD you get closer and walk less.
+The views over Landers Fall Lookout are spectacular, overseeing the waterfall.
+Walk a bit further and you will have a spectacular view from the mountain over Talbingo and Jounama Dam.
+It is one of the most spectacular nature views that I have come across in Australia.

 Kiandra was established in 1859 / 1860 as a thriving gold rush town of 10,000+.
 It is now a ghost town.
 Currently closed due to fires in Dec 19 / Jan 20.
 The walk has lots of plaques giving the history of the area, buildings and families that established the town.
 Fantastic piece of history but fires destroyed a lot of that history.